karuhanga/andela-learning-map/D2/D2 Python/Curriculum/13. Anti-patterns and Best Practices/READ.md

 ## Skill Description:

-A fellow is able to avoid anti-patterns in their code and implement best practices.
+A fellow is able to avoid anti-patterns in their python code and implement best practices.

 # Output: